oswen138/volunteer-tracker/README.md

-# Scrabble Score Checker
+# Volunteer Tracker Application

 #### An application that allows users to track projects and volunteers working on them.
-6/1/17
+10/09/2020

 #### By **Ophelia Swen**